 In earlier version of the F21 platform, it was listed as name=mysql, comment=MySQL DB Server, and pid=mysqld/mysqld.pid.
 Now everything reflect MariaDB vs MySQL.
 This appears to be a recent change in the latest platform.

-#3 Updated by cpg about 5 years ago
+#3 Updated by cpg over 5 years ago

 - Status changed from Assigned to Feedback